San Marino in the Eurovision Song Contest 2012

-San Marino participated in the Eurovision Song Contest 2012, held in Baku, Azerbaijan.
+San Marino was represented at the Eurovision Song Contest 2012, held in Baku, Azerbaijan.
 The Sammarinese national broadcaster Radiotelevisione della Repubblica di San Marino (SMRTV) internally selected Valentina Monetta with "The Social Network Song" to represent the nation in the contest.
 SMRTV had initially proposed a different version of the song, titled "Facebook Uh, Oh, Oh", but was instructed to modify or replace the entry due to concerns relating to commercial messaging.
-The entry was promoted through the creation of a music video, a promotional tour throughout Europe and interviews to the press in the lead up to the Eurovision Song Contest 2012.
+The entry was promoted through the creation of a music video, a promotional tour throughout Europe and interviews with the press in the lead up to the Eurovision Song Contest 2012.
 San Marino performed 11th in the first semi-final, held on 22 May 2012, and placed 14th, receiving 31 points and failing to qualify for the grand final.
 This marked their best placing in the contest to this point.

 Background

 Prior to the 2012 contest, San Marino had participated in the Eurovision Song Contest twice since their debut at the 2008 contest.
 For both of these appearances, Radiotelevisione della Repubblica di San Marino (SMRTV) hosted internal selection processes, choosing the band Miodio with the song "Complice" for 2008 and Senit with the song "Stand By" for 2011.
 Both songs competed in the semi-finals of their contests, but failed to qualify for the respective grand finals.
 To this point, the nation's best placing at the contest was 16th in the semi-finals, which they achieved in the previous year's contest.
 San Marino did not compete in the 2009 or 2010 contests, citing financial difficulties.